What Does it Take to Be a Hydrologist?

 - Isotope Hydrologist

-In 2016, there was an estimated number of 6,700 jobs in the United States for Hydrologist.
+There were about 6,700 jobs for Hydrologist in 2016 (in the United States).
 New jobs are being produced at a rate of 10.4% which is above the national average.
 The Bureau of Labor Statistics predicts 700 new jobs for Hydrologist by 2026.
-Due to new job openings and attrition, there will be an average of 700 job openings in this field each year.
+There will be an estimated 700 positions for Hydrologist per year.

 The states with the most job growth for Hydrologist are Utah, Arkansas, and Colorado.
 Watch out if you plan on working in Wyoming, South Dakota, or Maryland.
 These states have the worst job growth for this type of profession.